hotschedules/slate/source/includes/making-a-call/hs-example.md

 ####getEmployeeCertifications

-This method takes in a concept ID, store ID and employee POS ID and returns an array of employee certificate objects.
+This method takes in a **concept ID**, **store ID** and **employee POS ID** and returns an array of employee certificate objects.
 It is meant to get a list of all employee certification information for an employee for that store.

 The inputs of this method are the arguments defined by the following table.